Leonardo DiCaprio’s rumoured new girlfriend sparks age gap comparison with Pedro Pascal - NewsBreak

 Leonardo DiCaprio’s rumoured new girlfriend sparks age gap comparison with Pedro Pascal

-Leonardo DiCaprio has sparked yet another rumour that he is dating a woman many years younger than he is, after pictures emerged of him attending a party with 19-year-old Israeli model Ebony Riley.
+Leonardo DiCaprio has sparked yet another rumour that he is dating a woman many years younger than he is, after pictures emerged of him attending a party with 19-year-old Israeli model Eden Polani.

 But Twitter users have been sharing snaps of Pascal, 47, and Ramsey, 19, to demonstrate how stark the age difference is.